 An individual reached on their cell phone may be operating a car or other potentially harmful machinery.
 Many states have already or are looking to ban the use of cell phones without hands-free devices while driving, biking, or even walking.
 Callers might be held liable for inducing respondents to break those laws or the ramifications thereof.

 Ethical & practical consideration #3: Privacy

 Where might you be reaching someone on their cell phone?
 Is it a secure location or a public place where sensitive conversations are totally out of place.
 With identity theft rampant, consumers are leery of giving personal information, especially credit card numbers, over a cell phone where they might be overheard.

-At Dataman Group, we always caution our clients to take the high road, be smart and follow best practices – not only from a legal standpoint, but from the practical & ethical perspective as well.
+At Dataman Group, we always caution our clients to take the high road, be smart and follow best practices.
+This is not only from a legal standpoint, but from the practical & ethical perspective as well.

 Almost two-thirds of Americans are only reachable on their cell phones.
 Many people use their cells for everything.
 Consumers often give the OK to businesses to contact them on their cell phones for all sorts of things.
 This includes dental appointments, shipping status, insurance renewals and emergencies.
 I think the worst time of year is campaign season.
 This is when we get calls on our cell phones from political candidates.

 Last, Telemarketing lists of landlines and cellphones are available.
 Even though scrubbed phone lists comprise only about 12%, they still work for many offers.